JK-SHIN-PG/gamification-offrec/README.md

 This paper has been 'accepted' to **SIGKDD2022**.

 **Note: we found the wrong description in our paper (In section 3.6 (p.
 6)).
 The decision of user model on the recommended items (which is determined by the decision-making function pretrained in offline learning) is greedy with 80% probability and random with 20% probability.
+And decision making function of the user model was set not 'to follow the A* algorithm' but 'to follow TSP solver'.
 Please refer to this for your clear understanding.**

 **Title** : Recommendation in Offline Stores: A Gamification Approach for Learning the Spatiotemporal Representation of Indoor Shopping